mspielberg/factorio-miniloader/README.md

 * 1.1.2 (2017-12-06):
   * Fix critical crash bug when rotating miniloaders.
 * 1.1.3 (2017-12-06):
   * Fix basic yellow miniloaders.
 Oops.
   * Fix a case where items could be spilled onto adjacent tiles when snapping a miniloader to a belt.
+* 1.1.4 (2017-12-11):
+  * Remove orphan inserters left behind by yellow miniloaders if removed while 1.1.0-1.1.2 was installed.
+  * Make snapping less aggressive.
+Miniloaders should only turn 180 degrees, not 90 degrees, to better match behavior from Loader Redux.